CodeWithBudi/eps-3-deploy-symfony-on-aws-apprunner/doc/00-README.md

 3. Familiar with Docker.
 No need to learn another tech.

 ### Cons
-1. Need to pay for ECR.
+1. Need to pay for ECR (Elastic Container Image).
 Image size 200Mb.
 Cost $0.10/GB/month.
-2. Build the image myself locally.
+2. Need to build the image myself locally.
 Can be mitigated with AWS CodeBuild.